IBM-Cloud/ansible-collection-ibm/docs/ibm_compute_dedicated_host.rst

     None

-  domain (True, str, None)
+  hostname (True, str, None)
-    (Required for new resource) The domain of dedicatated host.
+    (Required for new resource) The host name of dedicatated host.

-  router_hostname (True, str, None)
+  datacenter (True, str, None)
-    (Required for new resource) The hostname of the primary router that the dedicated host is associated with.
+    (Required for new resource) The data center in which the dedicatated host is to be provisioned.

-  tags (False, list, None)
-    None

   id (False, str, None)